-FIRST JUDICIAL DISTRICT FELONY RECOVERY COURT:
+THIRTY- FIRST JUDICIAL DISTRICT ADULT RECOVERY COURT:

-The First Judicial District Felony Recovery Court meets each Wednesday, in the Carter County Criminal Courtroom.
+The Thirty- First Judicial District Felony Recovery Court meets each Tuesday, in Warren County.
 This Court will meet in compliance with the same safety guidelines as outlined above.
 The courtroom is large enough for social distancing for Participants and the Recovery Court Team.
-Participants can be brought in court on a staggered basis, if there are more than 10 participants present for Court and appropriate social distancing cannot otherwise be observed.
+Participants can be brought in court on a staggered basis, if there are more than 15 who cannot participate by the Zoom application.
+Appropriate social distancing can be observed.
 Any participant or Team member exhibiting any symptoms of COVID-19 will not be permitted to enter into the courtroom.
 Some meetings have been, and will continue to be, conducted via Zoom.

-This proposal for re-opening, on a limited basis, the Courts of the First Judicial District is submitted for review and approval after consultation with all Trial, General Sessions, Juvenile and Municipal Judges for the First Judicial District.
+This proposal for re-opening, on a limited basis, the Courts of the Thirty-First Judicial District is submitted for review and approval after consultation with all Trial, General Sessions, Juvenile and Municipal Judges for the Thirty-First Judicial District.

-RESPECTFULLY,
+Respectfully,